3 Days in Lisbon, Portugal- Best Things to Do

-Lisbon’s Beauty, its Charm, and Awesomeness Captured me Right Away
+Lisbon’s Beauty, Charm, and Awesomeness Captured me Right Away

 If you have read my previous posts about Lisbon´s surroundings, you’ve probably noticed that I often talk about the beauty of a place: About my passion for a city or a country.

 Actually, I have hardly visited a place I didn’t like.
 I always find something positive about a place.
-Lisbon, however, has become one of my most favorite cities ever.
+Lisbon, however, has become one of my favorite cities ever.
 I don’t have to put on my thinking cap to be able to name the positive aspects of that city.

 In Love with Portuguese People

-In love with the Portuguese – and by that I do not mean I am only in love with Cristiano Ronaldo.
-I was surprised to find out that Portuguese people are completely different to Spanish people.
-It doesn’t do any justice to call Portugal only Spain’s little brother – though it neighbors Spain.
+In love with the Portuguese – and by that, I do not mean I am only in love with Cristiano Ronaldo.
+I was surprised to find out that Portuguese people are completely different from Spanish people.
+It doesn’t do any justice to call Portugal only Spain‘s little brother – though it neighbors Spain.

 Almost anybody we met, regardless of age, spoke English.
 It was easy to communicate with the natives.
-I perceived Portuguese as much quieter than other people of southern countries.
+I perceived Portuguese as much quieter than other people from southern countries.

 However, they are as warm-hearted and hospitable as you might have experienced at other Mediterranean places.